LenHu404/primaWS2021/README.md

 ### Controlls

 You can use either W,A,S,D or the arrow keys to move.
 Press SPACE to jump.
 Try to avoid the trees and stones.
-You get extra points by collecting the coins or catching the ghost.
+You get extra points by collecting the coins.
 By pressing M you can mute the background music.